taehyun-lim/taehyun-lim.github.io/_pages/about.md

 - "/about.html"
 ---

 Welcome!
-I am an Adjunct Instructor at the School of Government and Public Policy at the University of Arizona.
-I am expected to receive my Ph.D. in political science in May 2023 from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+I am a Data Science/Analysis Research Librarian at Hamilton College.
+I received my Ph.D. in Political Science in May 2023 and M.A. in Economics in May 2019 from the Maxwell School of Citizenship and Public Affairs at Syracuse University.

+I am interested in utilizing data science methods in tackling research questions in diverse area.
 My research focuses on public policy, public opinion, and political institution nexus.

 For details about me, my research, teaching, and data sets, check out the tabs above.
-You can also email me at [thlim@arizona.edu](mailto:thlim@arizona.edu).
+You can also email me at [tlim@hamilton.edu](mailto:tlim@hamilton.edu).

 Thanks for visiting!